-Have you ever seen someone—maybe a dancer or basketball player—demonstrate amazing ability in their field and assumed that they’re gifted with an innate talent that only a few people possess?
+Have you ever seen someone—maybe a dancer or basketball player—demonstrate fantastic ability in their field and assumed that they’re gifted with an innate talent that only a few people possess?

-More and more, researchers are proving that inborn talent doesn’t determine success.
-Instead, grit, a relatively new concept in psychology, is becoming the key factor in achievement.
+More and more, research is emerging to suggest that inborn talent doesn’t determine success.
+Instead, grit, a relatively new concept in psychology, is becoming a key factor in achievement.

 The concept of grit, defined as passion and perseverance in working toward significant long-term goals, is one explanation for why intelligence and talent do not always lead to success.

 This article delves into it all things “grit,” and how it can become the drive that propels you forward.

 The Two Ultimate Questions: The ‘What’ and ‘How’ of our Abilities

 Compared with what we ought to be, we are only half awake.
 Our fires are damped, our drafts are checked.
 We are making use of only a small part of our possible mental resources…Men the world over possess amounts of resource, which only exceptional individuals push to their extremes of use.